 Before the advent of cars, walking in the bush in Africa was the only choice, other than horse and cart as time progressed and roads or rather ‘tracks’ became established.
-This is where the roots of todays walking safaris in Africa were born.
+This is where the roots of today’s walking safaris in Africa were born.

-Another historical account of personal interest and fascination to us is that of Sir Stewart Gore-Brown, who brought many of his personal valubles from England, from a large family estate, to where he endeavoured to successfully build, in a remote corner of now Northern Zambia, his dream English mansion; Shiwa Ngandu.
+Another historical account of personal interest and fascination to us is that of Sir Stewart Gore-Brown, who brought many of his personal valuables from England, from a large family estate, to where he endeavored to successfully build, in a remote corner of now Northern Zambia, his dream English mansion; Shiwa Ngandu.
 This is a location I enjoy visiting, and staying, with guests.
-The point been, that these Victorian paintings, fine china and furniture, along with many family possessions, had to be carried by foot, across virgin Africa, literally in the footsteps of Livingstone.
+The point here been, that these Victorian paintings, fine china and furniture, along with many family possessions, had to be carried by foot, across virgin Africa, literally in the footsteps of Livingstone.
 Livingstone had made notes to himself, about this very spot where Gore-Brown built his estate.
 Gore-Brown went to find this spot, having read Livingstone’s notes, and found the location.
 These are truly walking safaris in the raw, and to which we now hark back, to the good old days, wishing to re-create these times, as if they were all glorious.
-I guess it’s true we do remember the good days?
-Our ability to create a fantisy journey, out of what must have been a harsh and dangerous exercise at the time, is a joy to us now, and we enjoy creating for you.
+I guess it’s true we do remember the good ol’ days?
+Our ability to create a fantasy journey, out of what must have been a harsh and dangerous exercise at the time, is a joy to us now, and we enjoy creating for you.

 Walking Safaris and Tourism

-The concept of the walking safari, was primarily lead by the late Norman Carr.
+The concept of the walking safari was primarily lead by the late Norman Carr.
 To not require the use of vehicles on your safari, is indeed a great step forward, in the concept of eco-tourism.
 Jackson’s African Safaris are taking every step to support this style of safari.
 One of the biggest questions we are asked is – Is it safe?
 See further below.
 Walking safaris do not have to be strenuous and are conducted at a pace determined by our guests, usually lasting up to 3 to 4 hours.
 They are led by fully qualified guides and armed game scouts.

-C) Hiking Expeditions – Experience and live the great Mountains of Africa: Mt Kilimanjaro, Mt Kenya, The Drakensburg Mountains and more… Many weekly trips depart for these destinations at various prices and with numerous options for support.
+- Hiking Expeditions – Experience and live the great Mountains of Africa: Mt Kilimanjaro, Mt Kenya, The Drakensburg Mountains and more… Many weekly trips depart for these destinations at various prices and with numerous options for support.
 Ask us for details.
 Designed to be right for you.

 Are Walking Safaris Safe?

 This is a question we at Jackson’s African Safaris are asked every week.
 Our answer is simple: Most days we get into our cars and drive somewhere.
-We take the risk of getting hit by another car at high speeds and face the reality of loosing our lives.
+We take the risk of getting hit by another car at high speeds and face the reality of losing our lives.
 The risk of a walking safari is no greater than getting into your car.
 The risk of a walking safari is no greater than flying in a plane to Africa.